 Factors that can predispose you to diarrhea include:

 - diet, including fast foods, processed foods, and foods containing preservatives or artificial sweeteners

 - digestive disorders such as Crohn's disease and ulcerative colitis, celiac disease, and irritable bowel syndrome

 Acute diarrhea usually does not require treatment other than an increased fluid intake (especially electrolyte-containing drinks) to prevent you from becoming dehydrated, although your doctor may recommend anti-diarrheal medication.
 Avoid anti-diarrheal drugs if you have infectious diarrhea, however, as the diarrhea is your body's natural way of eliminating the infection.

 If you are taking antibiotics and develop diarrhea, your doctor may be able to switch your medication, and will likely tell you to stop the original antibiotic immediately to avoid destroying too much of the 'good' bacteria living in your intestines.
 Lactose intolerance-induced diarrhea calls for the elimination of dairy in your diet or using tablets to aid in their digestion.

 Natural health care is of great use when managing chronic diarrhea, and in the prevention of acute attacks.
 Diet modification is key, especially if you are having difficulty determining what foods may be causing your condition.
 Carob (among other foods) may help you resolve your diarrhea, so be sure to contact us to determine what other dietary modifications may help your case in particular.
 Acupuncture and TCM is excellent for the regulation of your bowels, and can also help with your pain and discomfort.
-Yoga and massage therapy are excellent for reducing stress levels.
+Chiropractic care and massage therapy are excellent for reducing stress levels.

 Contact us for a FREE consultation on how natural therapy can help you manage diarrhea.